Sean-S-Wang/youtube-clip-stitcher/README.md

+The functionality is essentially deprecated because youtube removed Clips.
+Existing clips might still work, but I haven't tested that

 # Introduction
 Are you a sports freak you wants to make highlights of your plays?
 Youtube clips is great for catching all your highlights, but there is no tooling to make a highlight reel.
 Introducing this script that does exactly that, all with pure python and no API access required.